railsjazz/create_update_destroy_async/README.md

 What in this code can slowdown this API?
 Probably this: `EventView.create(user: current_user)`?
 This is the only one write operation that we have.

 Now, imagine that in our app we have background jobs.
-We can create a new Job create event in background.
+We can start a new background job to create event in async mode.
 But what could be even simpler?
 Correct answer is to use this gem :)
 With help of this gem you can rewrite your code to this: